RAW. RUGGED. REMARKABLE.

 Ship Inn Stanley

 This restored 1849 hotel at the base of The Nut features seven suites and a new two-bedroom apartment, all styled beautifully with linens, antiques, curios and luxe touches.
 Each room at Ship Inn Stanley tells a story of shipwrecks, battles and salty maritime characters.
-There’s a gym and yoga studio in the old stables and a new guest lounge in the neighbouring Billiard Hall opens in early 2021.
+There’s a gym and yoga studio in the old stables and a new guest lounge in the neighbouring Billiard Hall.

 Novo Luxury Apartment